abstract-open-solutions/redturtle.smartlink/redturtle/smartlink/README.txt

 .. contents:: **Table of contents**

-Before beginning our tour, let's configure some underlying stuff.
+Before beginning our tour, let's configure some of the underlying stuff.

     >>> from Products.Five.testbrowser import Browser
     >>> from Products.PloneTestCase.setup import portal_owner, default_password